-Inline option lists for PDF_create_textflow().
-Up to now we provided formatting options in an option list supplied directly to the function.
-In order to continue the same way we would have to split the text, and place it in two separate calls, one for the head-line and another one for the remaining text.
-However, in certain situations, e.g. with lots of formatting changes, this method might be pretty cumbersome.
+Inline option lists.
+Up to now we provided formatting options in an option list supplied directly to the method.
+In order to continue the same way we would have to split the text, and place it in two separate calls, one for the headline and another one for the remaining text.
+However, in certain situations, e.g. with lots of formatting changes, this method may be cumbersome.

-For this reason, PDF_create_textflow() can be used instead of PDF_add_texflow().
-PDF_create_textflow() interprets text and so-called inline options which are embedded directly in the text.
+To facilitate option handling you can supply inline options for a Textflow, i.e. text contents and formatting options are mixed as required.
+PDF_create_textflow() and PDF_add_textflow() with the option inlineoptions interpret text and inline options which are embedded directly in the text.
 Inline option lists are provided as part of the body text.
-By default, they are delimited by "<" and ">" characters.
+By default, they are delimited by "><< and "><< characters.
 We will therefore integrate the options for formatting the heading and the remaining paragraphs into our body text as follows.